,

 Hedley Swain

-Hedley is the CEO of Brighton & Hove Museums, the independent trust that cares for the Royal Pavilion and four other museums in Brighton & Hove.
-He previously worked for Arts Council England as Area Director South East England and has a background in museums and archaeology.
-Hedley lives with his wife Helen in North Laine and they also have a home in Sweden where their nieces and nephew are at junior school.
-He was previously a school governor in London.
+I am the CEO of Brighton & Hove Museums, the independent trust that cares for the Royal Pavilion and four other museums in Brighton & Hove.
+I previously worked for Arts Council England as Area Director South East England and have a background in museums and archaeology.
+I live with my wife Helen in North Laine and also have a home in Sweden where our nieces and nephew are at junior school.
+I was previously a school governor in London.

 Staff Governor